metalabdesign/AsyncAwait/README.md

 # Async/Await
-A Kotlin library for Android making writing asynchronous code simpler and more reliable using `async`/`await` approach, like:
+A Kotlin library for Android to write asynchronous code in a simpler and more reliable way using `async`/`await` approach, like:

 ```Kotlin
 async {